HazimNabil/headline-hunt/README.md

 ## Design Attribution

-The user interface design for this app is based on the "Simple News UI Kit - Developer Practice Kit iPhone 13" by Gen Chang, available on Figma Community.
-This design is used under the CC BY 4.0 license.
+The user interface of this app is inspired by the "Simple News UI Kit - Developer Practice Kit iPhone 13" by Gen Chang, available on Figma Community under the CC BY 4.0 license.

 - **Designer**: Gen Chang
 - **Design Link**: [Simple News UI Kit on Figma Community](https://www.figma.com/community/file/1058333301945142075/simple-news-ui-kit-developer-practice-kit-iphone-13)
 - **License**: CC BY 4.0

+Note: The implemented interface includes modifications to align with the app's specific features and functionality.